jverzani/JGUI.jl/README.md

 ```
-ENV["Tk"] = true
+ENV["Tk"] = true		# default, can be skipped
 using JGUI
 ```

-Now, consider the following expression  which computes a Winston plot object:
+Now, consider the following expression  which when evaluated produces a Winston plot object:

 ```